 Start by defining an overall budget for the campaign.
 From there, allocate individual budgets for each stage based on importance.

 2. Your advertising network of choice

-- Shopping ads: Shopping ads let you list your products directly in search ads, so, it’s perfect if you’re selling a product.
-The added advantage of shopping ads is they appear in the Google Shopping tab too.
+- Shopping ads: Shopping ads let you list your products directly in Search ads, so it’s perfect if you’re selling a product.
+The added advantage of shopping ads is that they appear in the Google Shopping tab too.
 If you’re looking to market your product and drive sales, shopping ads can be ideal for you.

 3. Keyword research

 The way your audience speaks will vary at each stage of your marketing funnel.
 People at the top of the funnel will resort to common industry terms, while the audience at the later part of the funnel will use more specific and intent-based keywords.

 You can use keyword tools like Google’s Keyword Planner or paid tools like Semrush and Ahrefs to optimize your keyword strategy.
 SpyFu is an excellent place to find inspiration and see what keywords your competitors are targeting.

 Besides these points, you can also watch our webinar for a deep dive into the features of Google Ads suite for better ad results and higher conversions.

 Google Ads tips for every stage of the marketing funnel

 The marketing funnel can be broadly divided into three stages: